lkrdev/lookml-project-transfer-manager/README.md

 * **GitHub Deploy Key:** The script automatically adds the deploy key to GitHub with **write access**.
 Ensure this is the desired level of access for your Looker projects.

 * **Assumptions:** The script assumes that the project ID you want to transfer does not already exist on the target Looker instance.
 If it does, the `create_project` step will fail.

+* **Model Configuration:** The script attempts to configure all models associated with the `Looker Project` ID found in the source Looker instance.
+These models are created in the target Looker instance with `allow_all_db_connections: true`.

 * **Environment Variables:** While the prompt referred to "env variables," in Google Apps Script, these are implemented as "Script Properties."